 This course prepares a person to work as a Certified Nursing Assistant.
 Certified Nursing Assistants work in hospitals and nursing homes under the supervision of licensed nursing personnel.
 The student’s time will be divided between classroom instruction, laboratory time, and supervised practical experience in hospital and/or nursing home settings.

 The Nursing Assistant class is held during the spring, summer and fall.
-This class is full, call 328-9274 to get on a waiting list.
+Click here to view upcoming classes and to register.

 Students must be at least 16 years of age

 Students must have proof of current TB test

 Students must have proof of two MMR vaccinations or proof of immunity prior to the start of clinical

 It is recommended that students have current (less than 10 years) tetanus shot and have begun the Hepatitis B series prior to start of clinical

 Tuition - $146